-The following pages provide detail on each of these priorities and the associated strategic policy positions and actions.
 The alignment of each of the priorities to the Community Strategic Plan, District Plan and Western Sydney City Deal can be found in the Strategic Alignment Chapter.

 Our community has indicated:

 The theme of supporting and enhancing our natural environment and sustainability has featured strongly in community consultation, with the community identifying the need for Council to demonstrate a commitment to leadership in these areas.
 Importantly, the community would like to see Council driving change and setting benchmarks for sustainability, particularly in terms of designing the urban environment to create a sustainable and carbon neutral city centre.
 Areas of interest include energy solutions, water recycling, green facades, waste management, and building design.